 Having a budget gives us more control over where we want to really spend our hard earned cash.
 Maybe that’s dinner and a movie, but maybe it isn’t.
 Wouldn’t it be nice to have an actual choice?

-It Tracks Where Your Money Is Going
+A Budget Tracks Where Your Money Is Going

 A budget simply tracks your money.
 You record where the money comes from each month (your income) and then write out everything you spend it on, starting with your regular monthly bills like mortgage or rent, car payments, utility bills etc. What’s left after all the bills are paid is your discretional income.

-Helps You Identify Things You Waste Money On
+A Budget Helps You Identify Things You Waste Money On

 Having it all in front of you in black and white helps you identify things you’re wasting your money on.